WladimirW/netnei/tutorial/step_1/README.md

     return plates
 ```

 This part adds the text to our plates list, if the text matches the regular expression.
 This happens for every found line of text.
 It also replaces '0' with 'O' for the two first groups (as they can't contain numbers).
+We also put these groups into upper case as license plates can't be in lower case, but Azure sometimes misrecognizes letters for their lower case counterpart.
 In the last group all 'O's get replaced by '0's(as it can't contain letters).
-This is obviously not the perfect solution, but until the recognition service improves, there's little to do.
+This obviously isn't the perfect solution, but until the recognition service improves, there's little to do.
 If all the lines are done, we return the whole list.
 The function should be working now, but we need to call it.
 To do this we have to add a call.
 **Replace** the following code (*at the bottom of your script*):